RT @MarketWatch: "Three decades of neoliberal policies have decimated the middle class, our economy, and our democracy," writes Nobel winne…

 Current world oil production rate

-difference below peak
+difference below the peak

 "Peak Oil" scares the hell out of me; there is no Plan B and we have left it too late.
 The chances of increasing production are slim at best due to geology, rusty infrastructure, shortage of equipment and scarcity of skilled workers.
-In my estimate, global supply of oil will drop by 7-10 m barrels per day by 2012 and this is after taking into account new supply over the same period.
+In my estimate, the global supply of oil will drop by 7-10 m barrels per day by 2012 and this is after taking into account new supply over the same period.
 Not a happy thought and all we can do now is to load up on commodities, pray and hope for the best. "

 Energy is something very important for the development of an economy and yet, extremely misunderstood.
-Total energy is the sum of liquid and other renewable energies (like solar, wind, nuclear, electricity).
+The total energy is the sum of liquid and other renewable energies (like solar, wind, nuclear, electricity).
 Misunderstood is the fact that there is a fundamental difference between LIQUID ENERGY (oil) that makes engines run and global energy like Electricity.

-The Depression of the 1920's-30's saw the end of the age of Coal and Steam and the replacement by Oil.
+The Depression of the 1920s-30s saw the end of the age of Coal and Steam and the replacement by Oil.
 What we are living now, is the end of the Age of Petroleum.
 It is not 100% clear by what Oil will be replaced.
 However, because of their inherent characteristics, it is just impossible for Solar and Wind Energy to fulfill this task.
 My conviction is that in the near future, Nuclear Fusion and not Nuclear Fission will replace Oil and Gas and signal the start of the next world economic boom.
-Hydrogen could also replace liquid energy and be used to run cars, airplanes and vessels.
+Hydrogen could also replace liquid energy and be used to run cars, airplanes, and vessels.

 An increase in price basically happens in a process to adjust Supply and Demand.
 Speculation only plays a secondary and temporary role.
 There is NO DOUBT that this is peak oil: demand is 87 billion barrels per day and supply is only 85 billion barrels per day.
-In other words there is a shortage of 730 billion of barrels on a yearly basis.
+In other words, there is a shortage of 730 billion barrels on a yearly basis.
 To make things worse the inventory levels are below these of 2007.
 In other words, we will only see limited price reaction within the secular bull trend.
 If there is no price reaction between today and July, I expect to see $ 150 per barrel by the end of 2008!
 In case (hopefully) there is a price reaction, there is NO doubt we shall see this figure in 2009.

 December 2008 until 2014, the price of Oil has as a result of deleveraging, the garage sale, deflation propaganda and manipulation of the PAPER OIL DERIVATIVE MARKET (I hope you don't believe Governments are the nice Altar boys the pretend to be) fallen back to $ 40 (technically a HUGE support line).
 Financial analysts who only months ago were forecasting $ 300 for oil are now talking of $ 30 and less per barrel.
 Our opinion is that Crude Oil price will not be able to fall below the $ 40 support line and that somewhere next year it will take off again once the markets realize the huge mistake they made.